-If you receive a Check your connection, All fixed, Error code is 0x80072EFD, message on your Windows 10, while trying to open the Microsoft Store or downloading or updating a Windows Store app, then this posts offers suggestions on things you may want to try.
+If you receive a Check your connection, All fixed, Error code is 0x80072EFD, message on your Windows 11/10, while trying to run Windows Update or open the Microsoft Store or download or update a Windows Store app, then this posts offers suggestions on things you may want to try.

 Before you begin, please create a system restore point first so that you can restore your computer to this point, should things not go the way you want them to.

 Check your connection, Error code 0x80072EFD

-This error manifests in Network connectivity issues from the Client to the Store Services.
+This error manifests in Network connectivity issues from the Client to the Update or Store Services.
 If you receive this message along with an error code 0x80072EFD, then it indicates that a connection with the server could not be established.

 Here are a few troubleshooting suggestions you could try: